JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/do-it-yourself.md

 <br>

-More information on how this works is in the article [3264 conics in a Second](https://arxiv.org/abs/1902.05518).
+More information on how this works can be found in the article [3264 conics in a Second](https://arxiv.org/abs/1902.05518).

 <br>
 <div id="action-buttons">